Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Single spin-dynamics: Analytical results

-The dynamics of the dipole moment in this case for any $\Omega$ is identical to that of initial state $\ket{m_j = -J}$, but with a reduced magnitude for the dipole moment [see \ref{app:dipole_moment_gen_stretched_state} for details].
-We obtain:
+Similar features appear if we initialize the system in other Zeeman sublevels.
+At resonance, Rabi oscillations take place between $\ket{m_j = -J+n}$ and $\ket{m_j = J-n}$ at frequency $\omega^\prime$.
+The precession dynamics of the dipole moment is also identical to that of initial state $\ket{m_j = -J}$, albeit with a reduced magnitude for the dipole moment, $\mu = g_J \mu_B (J-n)$.

-The dipole moments precess about the direction $\hat{e} (t)$ of the resultant magnetic field with angular frequency $\omega^\prime$, which makes an angle $\theta_B$ with the $z$-axis, as in the previous case.